planetfederal/kafka-geoserver-plugin/README.md

 ## Running the plugin
 Build a jar and drop it in your `geoserver/WEB-INF/lib` directory.

-Use `bootstrap.servers` environment variable when running GeoServer to configure the location of your Kafka.
+Use `bootstrap.servers` java system property when running GeoServer to configure the location of your Kafka.
 Defaults to `localhost:9092`.

+Use `kafkaFormat` java system property when running GeoServer to configure the format of your Kafka messages.
+Options are `pbf` and `json`.
+Defaults to `pbf`.

-The plugin will send events to layer specific topics named `<workspace-prefix>.<layer-name>`.
+The plugin will send events to layer specific topics.
 It assumes that kafka is using the setting to auto-create new topics or that the topics will already exist.

 POST a WFS-T request to your GeoServer WFS endpoint (http://localhost:8080/geoserver/wfs) and the plugin should fire message(s) to Kafka.
 See the examples folder for some sample requests.